Myoclonus epilepsy with ragged-red fibers

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-X-linked myotubular (centronuclear) myopathy is a severe muscle disorder mainly affecting newborn boys, but sometimes it can also affect girls and adults.
+X-linked myotubular myopathy is a form of centronuclear myopathy mainly affecting newborn boys, but it can sometimes also affect girls and adults.
 Diagnostic methods have improved so that the majority of patients and carriers may now have their diagnosis verified by molecular methods.
 Currently, the complex pathogenetic mechanisms are better understood and include defects in membrane tubulation and excitation-contraction coupling, providing evidence towards a common basis for the X-linked and autosomal forms of centronuclear myopathy.
-Several studies of potential therapeutic modalities aimed at ameliorating disease severity have reached proof of concept, natural history studies have been completed, canine and other animal models have been established and experimental trials carried out, outcome measures have been defined, and therapeutic trials are being planned in terms of a variety of potentially disease-modifying interventions.
-The first in-human gene transfer study was afflicted by a major drawback.
+Several studies of potential therapeutic modalities aimed at ameliorating disease severity have reached proof of concept, natural history studies have been completed, a number of animal models have been established and experimental trials carried out, outcome measures have been defined, and therapeutic trials are being planned.
+These trials have investigated inventive methods, such as therapies based on antisense oligonucleotides, gene therapy, and drug repurposing.
+Although the first in-human gene transfer study was affected by a major drawback, these innovative initiatives are leading the way towards a future of hope.

 • Molecular genetic verification is often possible through sequencing, but it should be noted that copy number variations may also be causative, as may intronic alterations, and this may require other analytic methods. | |